Probing the equation of state of neutron stars with captured primordial black holes: The metric and orbital motion

 \subsection{Energy loss}

-When a DM object passes through a collisionless medium with speed $v$, the gravitational pull from the wake of the DM object slows it down, this effect is called dynamical friction.
+When a DM object moves through a collisionless medium at speed $v$, the gravitational pull from the wake of the DM object causes it to slow down; this effect is known as dynamical friction.
 For a circular orbit, the dynamical friction force is \citep{Kim:2007zb,Zou:2022wtp}

 where